 Yes, it is due to the varying latitude within Himalayas.
 Higher latitude i.e. northerly areas would normally attract more snow.
 As a result, you can expect increasing amount of snow moving from Sikkim/Darjeeling to Uttarakhand, Himachal Pradesh and Kashmir.
 This is the reason that you normally don’t find winter treks in Himachal (very limited short day hikes within ~ 3000 m/10000 ft) or treks in Kashmir.

-Check here for our latest offbeat and new winter trekking routes in 2020-21 during ongoing COVID pandemic, if you are typically looking far away from crowd.
+Check here for our latest offbeat and new winter trekking routes for 2021-21 winters, if you are typically looking far away from crowd.

 Comparison of top 5 winter treks in India:

 What are the most visually appealing winter trails in India?
 In my opinion, this is a perspective driven answer and you may not agree with me.
 Despite some similarities in the winter treks, each trail is indeed an unique experience.
 In fact all the trails mentioned below are the top qualifier for the best winter treks in India.

 Let us compare the following winter treks with respect to certain attributes and elements that you can decide on your suitable winter trek.
 Remember that this list is not based on any order of preference.
 To keep it simple and short we will compare these beautiful and popular trails during winters:

 Departure dates: Every weekend from mid December to mid March.
 6 days and 5 nights, Kathgodam to Haridwar.